An Apology for Money

+As Galbraight once mentioned~\cite[Chapter~I]{Galbraith-money}, ``people who are experiencing inflation yearn for stable money and $\ldots$ those who are accepting the discipline and the costs of stability come to accept the risks of inflation.
+It is this cycle that teaches us that nothing, not even inflation [[or stability]], is [[a]] permanent [[desideratum]].''

-\section{Summary and outlook}
+\subsection{Summary and outlook}

+\begin{quote} $\ldots$~a blind man eager to see who knows that the night has no end, he is still on the go.
+The rock is still rolling. \mbox{[[~$\ldots$~]]} One must imagine Sisyphus happy. ({\em Albert Camus}, in {\it Le Mythe de Sisyphe (English translation: The Myth of Sisyphus)}) \end{quote}

-Some very general options for monetary systems have been enumerated and compared.
+{{S}}{ome} very general options for monetary systems have been enumerated and compared.
 The creation of present fiat money {\it via monetization,} as well as its appropriation in various setups has been discussed.
 We have identified private banks as the main source of money through monetization.
 Thereby, subject to reserve constraints, banks absorb (debt related to) assets of value and in exchange issue fiat money in the form of quantity information in deposit money accounts.

+For various reasons discussed earlier, it may not even be possible to determine the most fundamental entities relevant for money: \begin{itemize} \item[$\bullet$] the volume of money created; \item[$\bullet$] the volume of assets and services, both marketed as well as counterfactual, competing for that money; \item[$\bullet$] the price as a measure of value of some asset or service. \end{itemize}

-The asset value is inevitably determined by subjective beliefs and fantasies loosely bound by market constraints.
+Thus the value or price is inevitably determined by subjective beliefs and fantasies loosely bound by market constraints.
 One may imagine such a monetary system as being ``suspended in thought;'' its continuity, floating and benign evolution being guaranteed by common faith.

 Any such system is vulnerable to crises and business cycles.
 For instance, as asset values are subject to disinformation, fraudulent manipulation or hype in anticipation of future profits or losses, there may be positive and negative feedbacks resulting in price settlements pushing certain equity segments far beyond a stable equilibrium with respect to the rest of the markets.